-This is an exciting time for scholars interested in parties as Donald Trump is in the process of reengineering the Republican Party into his image.
+This is an exciting time for scholars interested in parties as the class will be held in the midst of the parties' presidential nomination contests.
+If that were not enough, Donald Trump is reengineering the Republican Party into his image.
 Much of the prior literature assumes modern parties to be static, or slow to change.
 The discontinuous change we are observing challenges many existing theories, which provides an opportunity for old theories to be revised or new theories to emerge.